Evan-Proulx/RoommateLink-Frontend/README.md

 ![RoommateLinkLogo](https://github.com/user-attachments/assets/a6e7d376-6783-45bc-a388-feb64ebb8d37)

 ## 🌟 About
- RoommateLink is a full-stack web application designed to simplify finding rental listings and compatible roommates by combining smart matching, verification, and community-driven features.
+ Roommate Link is a full-stack web application designed to simplify finding rental listings and compatible roommates by combining smart matching, verification, and community-driven features.
 Users create profiles, search for rental listings, find roommates based on shared preferences, and can speak with each other in the app.
  ## 🔑 Key Features

 #### 👤 1.
 User Profiles